Guide on Bluetooth location beacon

 Bluetooth Location Beacons allow indoor navigation for railway or airline passengers.
 They can easily find the right track or gate, and important places of interest like restrooms, ticket counters, and cash machines.
 They can find these by using an app on a smart device.

-American Airlines uses Bluetooth Location Beacons for sending location triggered content to nearby passengers through the American Airlines App.
-Passengers can use the American Airlines App to get information like boarding time, distance to gate, and nearest security clearance line.
+American Airlines uses Bluetooth Location Beacons for sending location-triggered content to nearby passengers through the American Airlines App.
+Passengers can use the American Airlines App to get information like boarding time, distance to the gate, and nearest security clearance line. - Asset tracking – Locate equipment and inventory in warehouses

-We can deploy Bluetooth Location Beacons at tourist attractions to enable a better and more informed experience.
-Eldheimar museum in Iceland uses Bluetooth Location Beacons for providing visitors with necessary navigation information and location triggered content.
+We can deploy Bluetooth location beacons at tourist attractions to enable a better and more informed experience.
+Apps detect the beacons and deliver relevant audio tours, historic facts, AR models and directions when users are near points of interest.
+Eldheimar Museum in Iceland uses Bluetooth Location Beacons to provide visitors with necessary navigation information and location-triggered content. - Proximity marketing – Send coupons and offers to nearby shoppers

-Stores use Bluetooth Location Beacons for sending discount coupons and special offers to customers in their stores via push notifications.
+Stores use Bluetooth location beacons for sending discount coupons and special offers to customers in their stores via push notifications.
+For example, when a customer is browsing the shoe department, the store’s app can send a coupon for 20% off select footwear.

-BLE technology allows for using Beacon position and gathered data in different ways.
+BLE technology allows for using beacon position and gathering data in different ways.
 The way you use the BLE beacon position depends on your desired application.

 Client-based